Stagecoach in Hull: Council tenders

 Stagecoach in Hull first took on the Priory Park Park and Ride services as a commercial operation from CT Plus in September 2014, following a retendering process by Hull City Council.
 The company invested in five single deckers, three of which were given blue route-branding for the service, with the aim of improving bus services for the 2017 City of Culture events.
 Stagecoach announced it was to withdraw from operating peak time services on the park and ride in June 2023 due to low passenger numbers and high operating costs, however a deal was agreed in September 2023 for Stagecoach to continue running the service until March 2025, with the park and ride's operations being reduced to operating between 6:00 a.m. to 9:30 a.m. and 2:30 p.m to 7:00 p.m. on weekdays only and bus frequency moving from every 20 minutes to 30 minutes.

 Retendering by the East Riding of Yorkshire Council in 2019 saw Stagecoach in Hull gain the contract to operate a seasonal park and ride service in Bridlington from East Yorkshire, also launching a bus service operating from Hull to Bridlington three times a day.
 Stagecoach later gained Hull City Council bus service contracts from East Yorkshire in 2021, being awarded funding to run both an East Hull supermarket shuttle and services connecting two West Hull estates.

 Fleet

-As of October 2022, Stagecoach in Hull operates a fleet of 113 buses, mainly manufactured by Alexander Dennis. £5.7 million of funding awarded jointly to Hull City Council and East Riding of Yorkshire Council through the central government's Zero Emission Bus Regional Areas 2 (ZEBRA2) fund will see Stagecoach in Hull take delivery of 19 battery electric buses during 2025.
+As of October 2022, Stagecoach in Hull operated a fleet of 113 buses, mainly manufactured by Alexander Dennis.
+Two rounds of funding awarded jointly to Hull City Council and East Riding of Yorkshire Council through the central government's Zero Emission Bus Regional Areas 2 (ZEBRA2) fund saw Stagecoach in Hull take delivery of 32 Alexander Dennis Enviro400EVs and 10 Yutong E10 battery electric buses in summer 2026, with Stagecoach's Foster Street depot seeing the installation of 56 charging points to support the new fleet.